×

 The SR-IOV Network Operator adds the SriovNetworkNodePolicy.sriovnetwork.openshift.io CustomResourceDefinition to OKD.
 You can configure an SR-IOV network device by creating a SriovNetworkNodePolicy custom resource (CR).

 When applying the configuration specified in a SriovNetworkNodePolicy object, the SR-IOV Operator might drain the nodes, and in some cases, reboot nodes.
+Reboot only happens in the following cases:

 It might take several minutes for a configuration change to apply.